vadymuxd/searching-the-fox/docs/NEXTJS_ARCHITECTURE.md

-# Next.js + Vercel Architecture for TrueList
+# Next.js + Vercel Architecture for Searching The Fox

 ## Recommended Setup